Publications

 [Read Here]

 Norrie, Aidan.
 Review of Royal Mothers and Their Ruling Children: Wielding Political Authority from Antiquity to the Early Modern Era, edited by Elena Woodacre and Carey Fleiner.
-Parergon 33, no. 2 (2016): 178–180.
+Parergon, 33.2 (2016), 178–180.

 [Read Here] [Review on Publisher's website]